Seven Fundraising Misconceptions Holding Back Your Organization

 7. Fundraising is a vitally important part of your organization’s business model.

-I just can’t understand why so many boards and CEO’s avoid the fundraising topic.
-When in fact, fundraising is wildly essential to your cause.
+Too often, many boards and CEO’s simply avoid the fundraising topic.
+When in fact, fundraising is wildly essential to your success.

 So many boards and nonprofit leaders want to ignore fundraising.
 Yet it is a key ingredient of your financial structure.
-I can’t imagine a more important topic for everyone to study.
+We can’t imagine a more important topic for everyone to study.

-Bottom line: What fundraising misconceptions have I missed?
+Bottom line: What fundraising misconceptions have we missed?